 Can parents visit Camp?

 Yes, you can bring your whole family up for a weekend program at Tawonga to meet our wonderful staff, see our beautiful property and get a taste of the Tawonga experience.
-Or, you can sign up for a tour of Camp with one of our directors during Memorial Day Weekend on May 28, 2023.
+Or, you can sign up for a tour of Camp with one of our directors during our Memorial Day Weekend.
 However, we do not allow family members to visit campers while they are attending a session.
 This would interfere with you and your child making a healthy separation, which is a big part of the way kids gain confidence, independence and maturity at Camp.